 I am fascinated by the constant warfare between hosts and their pathogens.
 I particularly love neat imaging methods that study this battle in live single cells because I enjoy watching these dynamic processes.

 At the University of Colorado Boulder, I studied Salmonella virulence proteins.
-I was curious about how they helped Salmonella infection in multiple cell types.
+I was curious about how they helped Salmonella infect multiple cell types.

 During this work, I found I wanted to learn more about fluorescence microscopes.
 I attended an Andor Academy workshop at the University of Colorado Boulder BioFrontiers Institute.
 I also attended Cold Spring Harbor Laboratory’s Quantitative Imaging course in April 2015.